prabhchintan/EFP_X_bot/readme.md

 2. Navigate to "Secrets and variables" > "Actions" (the bot's secret hideout)
 3. Add the Twitter API credentials as secrets (shhh, don't tell anyone)

-The `.github/workflows/efp_bot.yml` file is set up to run the bot every 8 hours.
+The `.github/workflows/efp_bot.yml` file is set up to run the bot every hour.
 It's like having a very punctual, crypto-obsessed cuckoo clock!

 ## 🎮 Usage (Letting Your Bot Off the Leash)